xeolabs/scenejs/README.markdown

 SceneJS is based on the [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration) paradigm, automatically providing defaults, which allows you to get started quickly then override them where you need specialised functionality.

-Though this first example has a few nodes (camera, lights and material) that could be omitted to fall back on defaults, it shows just to give a sense of what nodes play a part in a scene.

 * **[Newell Teapot](http://xeolabs.github.com/scenejs/examples/ex/basic/teapot.html)** - [[source]](examples/ex/basic/teapot.html) -
 A simple scene showing the ```lookat```, ```camera```, ```lights``` and ```material``` nodes that SceneJS will